Clerici-project/Website/README.md

 When you update a guide, you are responsible for updating this version tracking in every file involved in your update.
 Don't be afraid to ask for help if the process is not clear to you.

 The screenshots of all user guides are in `/img/user-guides/LANG`.
-Where `LANG` can be any of the languages supported by Getmonero.
+Where `LANG` can be any of the languages supported by Getclerici.
 By default, all localized versions of the website will use the English version of the screenshots, see the [translations](#translation) section for info about translating screenshots.

 ## How to make a blog post